minus34/gnaf-loader/README.md

 - The 'create tables' sql script will add the PostGIS extension to the database in the public schema, you don't need to add it to your database
 - There is an option to VACUUM the database at the start after dropping the existing GNAF/Admin Bdy tables - this doesn't really do anything outside of repeated testing.
 (I was too lazy to take it out of the code as it meant renumbering all the SQL files and I'd like to go to bed now)

-## Option 2 - Use the database in a docker container
+## Option 2 - Run the database in a docker container

-GNAF and the Admin Boundaries are ready to use in Postgres in a container on Docker Hub.
+GNAF and the Admin Boundaries are ready to use in Postgres in an image on Docker Hub.

 ### Process
 1. In your docker environment pull the image using `docker pull minus34/gnafloader:latest`
 2. Run using `docker run --publish=5433:5432 minus34/gnafloader:latest`
 3. Access Postgres in the container via port `5433`.
 Default login is - user: `postgres`, password: `password`

-*Note: the Docker image is 6Gb*
+*Note: the compressed Docker image is 6Gb, uncompressed is 16Gb*

 **WARNING: The default postgres superuser password is insecure and should be changed using:**